lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 the combiner KDF( ss1 \|\| ss2 ) so long as the underlying KEM used in the second HPKE uses internally a KDF for deriving its output.

+## Usage of Certificate Transparency Logs
+{: id="sect-8.9"}

+If a certificate or its precertificate was published in a Certificate Transparency log {{RFC9162}} it must be revoked, if a required certConf message could not be verified, especially when the implicit POP was used.

 # IANA Considerations {#sect-9}